FOREX-Euro takes breather after rally; Aussie dips

 By Masayuki Kitano

-The euro hovered around $1.3451, having jumped to a one-week high of $1.3533 on Wednesday after central banks of the United States, euro zone, Canada, Britain, Japan and Switzerland lowered the cost of dollar loans to the banking system.
+The euro held steady at $1.3452, having jumped to a one-week high of $1.3533 on Wednesday after central banks of the United States, euro zone, Canada, Britain, Japan and Switzerland lowered the cost of dollar loans to the banking system.

 Market players, however, are sceptical that this will be enough to spur a sustained rally in the euro and risky assets, since the joint action is aimed at easing symptoms of the euro zone's debt crisis rather than treating the cause.